 Why are midlevel associates so happy this year?
 Check out the new rankings from Am Law…

 * Apparently spring bonuses don’t make the Biglaw world go ’round after all.
 The annual Am Law midlevel survey is out, and satisfaction levels are up across the board.
 Maybe they’re happy to still be employed.
 [American Lawyer]

 * When Dewey get to retire this used up, old D&L pun?
 Probably around the same time as that Howrey joke — never.
 Oh, and the firm asked a bankruptcy judge to approve its $70M partner “clawback” plan.
 [WSJ Law Blog]

 * Oh mon dieu, it’s time for some law firm merger mania!
 DLA Piper, the second-largest Biglaw behemoth, proposed to French firm Frieh Bouhenic, and of course, the corporate boutique said “oui.”
 [Legal Week]

 * Judicial efficiency: Judge Robert Hinkle says he’ll block Florida’s regulations on voter registration groups just as soon as an appeals court boots the state’s arguments.
 [Bloomberg]

 * Judge Kenneth Lester Jr. will step down as judge in the George Zimmerman case after using “disparaging” language in a bail order.
 Zimmerman’s probably hoping that the third judge will be the charm for him.
 [CNN]

+The Am Law Midlevel associate survey came out last week.
+Satisfaction among 3rd, 4th, and 5th year Biglaw associates is down for the second year in a row.
+That’s a trend people should get used to.
 These midlevels who are whining right now are slightly missing the big picture.
 They might have to work long hours, but they are going to make serious bank for the rest of their legal lives….